 Well, the debate is still pretty much on whether adding an SSL certificate to set the HTTPs version of your website/blog boosts your SERPs or not.

-While the argument is reaching its peak, there are also a lot of confusions about the meaning of SSL, whether it is a ranking signal or not, and how to get an SSL certificate for your domain.
+While the argument is reaching its peak, there is also a lot of confusion about the meaning of SSL, whether it is a ranking signal or not, and how to get an SSL certificate for your domain.

-All your doubts will be cleared once you go through this article as I am planning to answer all these queries one by one.
+All your doubts will be cleared once you go through this article as I plan to answer all these queries one by one.